-ResearchMatch.org is a national online recruitment tool, funded by the National Institutes of Health and maintained at Vanderbilt University.
+ResearchMatch.org is a national online recruitment tool for health research, funded by the National Institutes of Health and maintained at Vanderbilt University.
+ResearchMatch connects health researchers with individuals interested in volunteering, through its secure online matching tool.
 UConn is part of the ResearchMatch Network.
-ResearchMatch connects researchers with individuals interested in volunteering, through its secure, online matching tool.
 There is no cost to UConn researchers to use ResearchMatch.
-There are currently over 140,000 (and counting!) volunteers across the country that are registered with ResearchMatch.
+There are currently over 145,000 (and counting!) registered volunteers across the country.
 ResearchMatch is also now available in Spanish.

-To see if ResearchMatch may be a useful recruitment tool for your study, register to conduct a recruitment feasibility analysis:
+To see if ResearchMatch may be a useful recruitment tool for your health-outcomes research study, register now to conduct a recruitment feasibility analysis:

 Use this link to register as a researcher: https://www.researchmatch.org/researchers/.
 You do not need to be a Principal Investigator to register.
 The registration process takes less than 10 minutes and when you are finished, you will be granted “feasibility access” to view aggregate data regarding the current ResearchMatch volunteer population.
 You will be able to see the demographic and health information breakdown for the volunteers within a designated geographic area.